mroshaw/mroshaw.github.io/Subnautica/settingup/software.md

 ## Optional

 -   **GitHub Desktop** - not mandatory, but good to manage your source code in a Git repository, which will allow you to share and collaborate with others.
+-   **Vortex** - a plugin manager from Nexusmods.
+Not essential, but handy for installing and managing mods in the games.

 ## Downloads